sjt48/mps-to-circuit/README.md

 # MPS to circuit

-Tool to convert a matrix product state to a Qiskit quantum circuit.
+Toolbox for converting matrix product states to a Qiskit quantum circuits.

 ## Development